Mercedes-Benz Ponton Photo Gallery

 Type W120 180 sedan with Webasto sliding sunroof

-Photo: Hartwig Mueller / circa 1962 / Bremerhaven, Germany
+Photos: Hartwig Mueller / Mercedes-Benz salesman / circa 1961 / Bremerhaven, Germany

-This photo shows fellow Mercedes-Benz salesman Heinz Piotraschke in front of the Lehrke restaurant in a used Type 180 Ponton with temporary red tags.
-Note the modifications to this car.
-There are chrome accent strips on the front fenders and along the bottom of the windows as well as long turn signals (as found on the Type 219 and 220S/SE Pontons) on the top of each fender directly behind the headlamps.
-These modifications could be carried out at the dealership by the customer's request after the car left the factory.
+This photo shows fellow Mercedes-Benz salesman Heinz Piotraschke in front of the Restaurant Schifferklause Lehrke (Bremerhaven) in a used Type 180 Ponton with temporary red tags.
+Note the modifications made to this example — chrome accent strips on the front fenders and along the bottom of the windows, as well as long, fender-mounted turn signals (normally found on the Type 219 and 220S/SE Pontons).
+Hartwig recalled, these modifications could be carried out at the dealership at the customer's request after the car left the factory.
 The Webasto sliding roof can also be seen in this photo.

 1957 Type W120 180 sedan

 I bought this car in baskets two years ago here in Florida.
 I saved its soul.
-I made a lot of good connections for parts and help from your ponton page.
+I made a lot of good connections for parts and help from mbzponton.org.
 I also have a 1957 cabriolet in Lexington, Kentucky, where I live in the summer.
 That car is for sale.

 Photo submitted: May 18, 2003